LÖVE

 Installation

-The LÖVE SDK can be installed by cloning the latest version from our into your a folder called sdk within your LÖVE game directory.
+The LÖVE SDK can be installed by cloning the latest version from our GitHub into your a folder called sdk within your LÖVE game directory.

 git clone https://github.com/planetary-processing/love2d-sdk sdk